American Express Corporate Responsibility Grants

-Funding uses: Training / Capacity Building, Applied Project / Program
+Funding uses: Training / Capacity Building, Project / Program

-Location of residency: Argentina, Australia, Canada, China, France, Germany, India, Italy, Japan, Malaysia, Mexico, Philippines, Singapore, Spain, United Kingdom, District of Columbia, Counties in Arizona: Maricopa County, Pinal County, San Francisco County, California, Counties in Florida: Broward County, Indian River County, Lee County, Martin County, Miami-Dade County, Monroe County, Palm Beach County, Sarasota County, St. Lucie County, Counties in New York: Bronx County, Kings County, New York County, Queens County, Richmond County, Counties in Utah: Salt Lake County, Tooele County Expand allView website Save Need help writing this grant?
+Location of residency: Argentina, Australia, Canada, China, France, Germany, India, Italy, Japan, Malaysia, Mexico, Philippines, Singapore, Spain, United Kingdom, District of Columbia, Counties in Arizona: Maricopa County, Pinal County, San Francisco County, California, Counties in Florida: Broward County, Indian River County, Lee County, Martin County, Miami-Dade County, Monroe County, Palm Beach County, Sarasota County, St. Lucie County, Counties in New York: Bronx County, Kings County, New York County, Queens County, Richmond County, Counties in Utah: Salt Lake County, Tooele County Show allView website Save

 We provide backing to the communities where our customers and colleagues live and work.
 It’s good for both our business and our communities to invest financial and human resources in ways that address the social, environmental and economic needs of our communities, customers, colleagues, shareholders and partners.
 Learn more.

 Visionary nonprofits are always there for their communities.
 We’re always there for them.
 We support and volunteer with organizations that:

 - Encourage community service and civic participation.

 We’re here to help our customers and their communities thrive.
 That means putting our service ethic to work enabling communities to prosper, and assisting when a helping hand is needed.

 Strong communities enable thriving people and businesses.
 This shapes our responsibilities as a corporate citizen.
 Through our philanthropic and community work, we seek to strengthen communities by serving and supporting the people and organizations that are tackling some of society’s toughest challenges.